imoralescs/imoralescs.github.io/javascript_functional.md

 ### Lazy Evaluation Monad

-Is strategy which delays the evaluation or execution of an expression until its value is needed.
+Lazy evaluation, also known as non-strict evaluation, call-by-need and deffered execution, is strategy which delays the evaluation or execution of an expression until its value is needed.
 Typically they wrap a function.
 IO Monad, Task, Promise, Observable, all are Lazy Evaluation Monad.

 ```javascript
 const LazyBox = g => ({